 In addition, CDRouter ICS is only supported on QA Cafe’s NTA1000 hardware platform.
-The NTA1000v5 platform supports all CDRouter ICS features.
+The NTA1000v5 and newer platforms supports all CDRouter ICS features.
 Older NTA1000 platforms may also support certain CDRouter ICS features according to the requirements listed in the table below:

 |NTA1000||Supported CDRouter ICS Features||Requirements|

 |v1||CDRouter ICS not supported||Please contact firstname.lastname@example.org for hardware upgrade information|